 Ravn, S. (2019) Imagining futures, imagining selves: A narrative approach to ‘risk’ in young men’s lives.
 Current Sociology, 67(7), 1039–1055. https://doi.org/10.1177/0011392119857453

-Ashley Barnwell is Senior Research Fellow in Sociology at the University of Melbourne.
+Ashley Barnwell is Senior Lecturer in Sociology at the University of Melbourne.
 She is interested in sociological aspects of emotions, memory, and narrative, and the role of life writing, personal archives, and literature in sociological research.
-From 2019–2022, she will be an Australian Research Council DECRA Fellow working on the project ‘Family Secrets, National Silences: Intergenerational Memory in Settler Colonial Australia’.
+From 2019–2022, she was an Australian Research Council DECRA Fellow working on the project ‘Family Secrets, National Silences: Intergenerational Memory in Settler Colonial Australia’.
 This project aims to investigate the inherited family secrets, stories, and memories that inform Australian’s understandings of colonial history.
 Ashley is co-author of Reckoning with the Past: Family Historiographies in Postcolonial Australian Literature (with Joseph Cummins, Routledge 2018) and co-editor of Research Methodologies for Auto/Biography Studies (with Kate Douglas, Routledge 2019).
 She was the 2014 Seymour Scholar for Biography and a 2019 Research Fellow at the National Library of Australia.
 She has also been a Visiting Scholar at The Morgan Centre for Research into Everyday Lives, University of Manchester, at the School of Social and Political Science, University of Edinburgh, and at the National Centre for Biography, ANU.

 Recent publications on narrative: